Questions? Call or text anytime πŸ“ž 818-446-9627

 The Case for Couples Counseling

 Couples therapy isn't just for relationships on the brink of divorce.
-It is an incredible tool for couples navigating major life transitions.
+It is a tool for couples navigating major life transitions who want a neutral space to have hard conversations.

 How to suggest it: "I love you, and I want to find our way back to each other.
 I think we need some help learning how to talk and listen again.
 Would you be open to trying couples counseling with someone who specializes in helping new parents?
 I see it as a way to invest in our family's future."